 Talk Early and Often

-Prepare for breaks in advance by having conversations a few months ahead of time.
+Prepare for summer break in advance by having conversations a few months ahead of time.
 These discussions should include things like expectations and parameters for the job and also accommodations.
 This isn’t a one-time conversation — make sure you’re asking your team about their lives consistently.
 Ask questions about what you can do to help them take care of themselves, and keep the conversation open and transparent.

 Create a Shared Calendar